mozilla/data-docs/cookbooks/hll_zeppelin.md

 example.createOrReplaceTempView("example")
 ```

-This groups uid's by the color attribute and registers the table with the SQL
+This groups `uid`s by the `color` attribute and registers the table with the SQL
 context.
-Each row contains a HLL binary object representing the set of uid's.
+Each row contains a HLL binary object representing the set of `uid`s.

 ```scala
 >>> example.show()